-Wherever possible you should avoid using tables to control layout.
+Tables should not be used to control layout.
 Often headings and bulleted lists or short paragraphs of text are far more effective ways of presenting information.

 Some things to remember when formatting your table:

-- Avoiding setting widths for your table or cells, allow the table content to determine the table width.
+- Do not set widths for your table or cells, allow the table content to determine the table width.
 If a visitor has a small monitor, a set table width may force them to scroll in order to view the contents of the screen

 - In the CMS, do not left align your table; it will cause problems with the presentation of any text that follows the table.
 Your table will be left aligned by default and does not require you to define alignment

 - Avoid coloured backgrounds in your table cells.
 For readability it is best to keep background colours as neutral as possible.
 There is a web friendly 'grey row' option in the CMS editor under formatting that can be used to highlight the header row